New Ulm, Minnesota: Arts and culture

+Arbeitsverein

+The Germans of New Ulm organized an Arbeiterverein in 1871, with the purpose of morally and intellectually aiding workers, sharing mutual aid, and maintaining a hall and library.

 Sites

 Turner Hall

 New Ulm Turner Hall, whose oldest section was built in 1873, was listed in the National Register of Historic Places in 1979.
 It is the oldest Turner Hall in the United States still in its original use.
 The north half of the building is a combination of exterior wall elements of a 1901 hall/theater that burned in 1952 with a 1953 interior and main facade.
 Turner Hall remains one of the most active in the country.
 Its Rathskeller is likely Minnesota's oldest continuously used bar, and its gymnastics program is also the state's oldest.
 The Rathskeller features murals of scenes from Germany, painted by Guido Methua (1873), Christian Heller (1887), and Anton Gag (1901).
 These were recently restored with support from a grant from the Minnesota Historical Society.

 Brown County Historical Society

 The Historical Museum is housed in the old post office building, listed in the NRHP.

 The Brown County Historical Society, at 2 North Broadway, houses three floors of exhibits and one of the state's largest archives.
 It contains over 5,500 family files, microfilm of census, naturalization, church, cemetery, and birth and death records, as well as business and history files.